w3c/wai-tutorials/source/index.html.erb.md

 ## Tutorial Topics

+-   **[Page Structure](page-structure/index.html):** Discover possibilities to mark up websites to make them more accessible.

+-   **[Menus](menus/index.html):** Get guidance on the development of menus on websites and in web applications.

 -   **[Images](images/index.html):** Learn how to use images in an accessible way, including decorative, linked, and grouped images.

 -   **[Tables](tables/index.html):** Find out how you can add structural information to tables so that assistive technology can identify the relationship between table headers and data.

+-   **[Forms](forms/index.html):** Learn how labels and instructions inform users about the purpose of a form field and how it should be completed and how form validation can prevent users from submitting wrong data.

+-   **[Carousels](carousels/index.html):** Study how an accessible, animated carousel is built.

-[Additional tutorials](more/index.html) are planned and will be added here once they are completed and reviewed.
+Additional tutorials are planned and will be added here once they are completed and reviewed.

 ## Additional Resources